gomorpheus/morpheus-docs/provisioning/library/instance_types.rst

   * Utility

 Icon
-  Suggested Dimensions: 150 x 51
-Visibility
+  An identifiable icon to display in-line with your Instance Type in the provisioning wizard (Suggested dimensions: 150 x 51) Visibility
-  * Private- Only accessibly by assigned Accounts/Tenants
+  * Private: Only accessible by assigned Accounts/Tenants
-  * Public- accessible by all Accounts/Tenants
+  * Public: Accessible by all Accounts/Tenants
-Environment Prefix
+Option Types
+  Custom options presented to the user at provision time, Option Types are also created and stored in Morpheus Library Environment Prefix
-  Used for exportable environment variables when tying instance types together environment Variables in app contexts.
-If not specified a name will be generated
+  Used for exportable environment variables when tying Instance Types together in App contexts.
+If not specified, a name will be generated
-Enable Scaling (Horizontal)
+Environment Variables
+  Name and value pairs for environment variables to be loaded on initialization Enable Settings
+  Allows for attachment of modifiable file templates to Node Types in a settings tab of the Instance after deployment Enable Scaling (Horizontal)
-  Enables load balancer assignment and auto-scaling features Supports Deployments
+  Enables load balancer assignment and auto-scaling features Support Deployments
   Enables deployment features (Requires a data volume be configured on each version.
 Files will be copied into this location)

-Upon saving, this Instance Type will be available in the Provisioning Catalog, per user role access.
-However we still need to add layouts to the Instance Type, and prior to creating a layout, we will add a node type.
+Upon saving, this Instance Type will be available in the provisioning catalog, per User Role access.
+However, we still need to add Layouts to the Instance Type, and prior to creating a Layout, we will add a Node Type.